apache/trafficcontrol/docs/source/admin/quick_howto/oauth_login.rst

 ..
 Note:: OAuth providers sometimes do not return the public key set URL but instead require a locally stored key.
 This functionality is not currently supported and will require further development.

+..
+Note:: The ``POST`` from the API to the OAuth provider to exchange the code for a token expects the response to have the token in JSON format with `access_token` as the desired field (and can include other fields).
+It also supports a response with just the token itself as the body.
+Further development work will need to be done to allow other resposne forms or other response fields.

 To configure OAuth login:

 - Set up authentication with a third party OAuth provider.